-Van Buren, a Democratic, was President of the United States from 1837 to 1841.
+Van Buren was President of the United States and was a Democratic.
+He served from 1837 to 1841.

 From Jan 1822 to Jan 1829, Van Buren missed 122 of 673 roll call votes, which is 18.1%.
 This is much worse than the median of 9.5% among the lifetime records of senators serving in Jan 1829.
 The chart below reports missed votes over time.

 |Dec 1823-May 1824||130||18||13.8%||76th|

 |Dec 1826-Mar 1827||103||30||29.1%||93rd|

 |Dec 1828-Mar 1829||2||2||100.0%||96th|